ubc/mattermost-sync/README.md

 Run `python sync.py --help` for more information

-### Course Name
+### Course Name Spec

-Course name has to follow [ELDAP naming convention](https://confluence.it.ubc.ca/pages/viewpage.action?pageId=105318449).
+The base course name has to follow [ELDAP naming convention](https://confluence.it.ubc.ca/pages/viewpage.action?pageId=105318449).

+For the course in UBCO, append 'O' at the end of the course name, e.g. CPSC_110_101_2018WO

+For cross listed courses, use plus `\(+\)` for joining the course and equal `\(=\)` for the team name, e.g. CPSC_110_101_2018W+CPSC_120_102_2018W=MERGED-CPSC

+Mattermost has some restrictions on team name as well: https://docs.mattermost.com/help/getting-started/creating-teams.html#team-name

 ### Multiple Courses

-The script can handle multiple courses by apply `-c/--course` parameter multiple times or use `COURSE_NAMES` environment variable with space separated course name list.
+The script can handle multiple courses by apply `-c/--course` parameter multiple times or use `COURSE_NAMES` environment variable with space separated course name spec list.